hridesh/hridesh.github.io/about.md

 permalink: /about/
 ---

-Hridesh Rajan is a Professor and Interim Chair of [Computer Science](http://www.cs.iastate/edu) at [Iowa State University](http://www.iastate.edu).
+Hridesh Rajan is a Professor and Department Chair of [Computer Science](http://www.cs.iastate/edu) at [Iowa State University](http://www.iastate.edu).
 From 2017-2019, he served as the founding Professor-in-charge of [Data Science Programs](https://datascience.iastate.edu) at ISU.
+Rajan is a Fellow of the American Association for the Advancement of Science (AAAS) and a Fulbright Scholar.
 His research interests are in
 Data Science, Software Engineering and Programming Languages where he is most known for his design of the